 Is Puerto Rico considered domestic or international?

 Puerto Rico is considered domestic air travel in the United States.
-This is because Puerto Rico is a U.S. territory when it was acquired from Spain in the Spanish-American War in 1898.
+Puerto Rico was a U.S. territory acquired from Spain in the Spanish-American War in 1898.

 - AARDY Travel Insurance Review